eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/type-relationships-in-epsilon.md

 }
 ```

-To avoid unexpected behaviour for developers with a background in mainstream object-oriented languages, it is advisable to place definitions of operations that apply on more abstract types below their overloaded counterparts for more concrete types in Epsilon programs.
+To avoid unexpected behaviour for developers with a background in mainstream object-oriented languages, it is advisable to place user-defined operations that apply on more abstract types below their overloaded counterparts for more concrete types in Epsilon programs.